kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 > But it didn’t feel right.
 When I looked at you, I didn’t see V-32-L. I saw… June.”

 > **JUNE (sharper):**
 > “That wasn’t the first time I saw you.
 You filed forms.
-You watched them run their hands over girls who didn’t speak back.
-You were always careful not to touch.
-But you didn’t stop the others.”
+You watched them run their hands over girls who didn’t speak back.”

 > **JACK:**
 > “…I signed girls out like inventory.”